SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 ## CreateSPAsyncReadJobWithMultiUrl method

-Creates an AMR job to export all the metadata of all SharePoint URLs specified, and their children into the specified manifest container.
+Creates an AMR job to read all the metadata of all SharePoint URLs specified, and their children into the specified manifest container.

 ### CreateSPAsyncReadJobWithMultiUrl syntax